Porkchop13/Rummy-500-Scoring/README.md

 - View cumulative scores and rankings
 - Track game history
 - Persist game data using local storage
+- Peer-to-peer multiplayer support using WebRTC and a signaling server

 ## Tech Stack